bbfox0703/Mydev-Cheat-Engine-Tables/The Legend of Heroes Trails of Cold Steel II (Japanese) 英雄伝説 閃の軌跡II/README.md

-# The Legend of Heroes: Trails of Cold Steel Japanese ver.
+# The Legend of Heroes: Trails of Cold Steel II Japanese ver.
 Cheat Engine table

 The Legend of Heroes: Trails of Cold Steel II (Japanese language) (Steam)